-"What capital does to labor and the State to freedom, the Church in turn does to intelligence," says Proudhon.
-10 For the libertarian critique, and because it is the analogue of Capital and the State, the God of the three monotheisms does not escape the "new ontology" proposed by anarchism.
+"What capital does to labor and the State to freedom, the Church in turn does to intelligence," says Proudhon.10 For the libertarian critique, and because it is the analogue of Capital and the State, the God of the three monotheisms does not escape the "new ontology" proposed by anarchism.
 He does not escape the libertarian theory of "collective beings", of "collective forces" and of their "resultants" - States, nations, companies, cultures, families, individuals, household (or military) appliances, communities of believers, various deities -.
-Resultants" themselves "composed" of other "resultants" (screws, bolts, atoms...), other "compositions of forces", other "cooperations", other "associations", from the smallest to the largest, ad infinitum.
+Resultants" themselves "composed" of other "resultants" (screws, bolts, atoms...), other "compositions of forces", other "cooperations", other "associations", from the smallest to the largest, ad infinitum11.
 12] "Resultants" that owe everything they are to the reality of the forces that compose them, but which, produced by these compositions, appropriate their power, disguise it in signs and turn it against itself in a relationship of domination where the effect becomes the cause, the flags, the castles and the mansions the primary source of the arrangements that produce them.

-At a maximum degree of intensity and pretension, but like any other thing, as small and fleeting as it may be, the figure of the monotheistic God (with its rites, its apparatuses, its sects, churches, legislations, faithful and servants) is lived as an "absolute", says the divine court, the one who sat at the right hand of the "Most High", who passed him the dishes and who, one day, by an incredible miracle, refuses to obey, for no reason at all - "pass me the salt! "; "no!" - but thus dragging along in revolt a multitude of other angels, in a never-ending war against divine authority and thus against all similar or delegated authority; thus expressing, on the register of myth, the very real revolts and struggles of the human world; the struggles for freedom and independence, against order and power; revolts always defeated and contained, but always reborn everywhere and under an infinity of forms, in the manner of the "fraticelli" and other "fraternities" of which Bakunin speaks, "who dared to take, against the celestial despot, the side of Satan, this spiritual leader of all past, present and future revolutionaries, the true author of human emancipation (...), the negator of human freedom, the one who is the only one who has the power to change the world. ), the negator of the celestial empire as we are of all earthly empires, the creator of freedom"; in an intimate and sensitive relationship where the "feeling of revolt" proper to anarchism can then be identified with the "satanic pride that repels the domination of any master whatsoever, divine or human, and that alone creates in man the love of independence and freedom".
+and religious rules - and in the court of men this time but alongside witches, demons and magical forces - monotheism is forced to invent or leave a place (which changes everything) for the old anarchic figure of Satan; Lucifer (the "light-bearer"), for a long time the most obedient of God's servants, the most reasonable and luminous of the divine court, the one who sat at the right hand of the "Most High", who passed him the dishes and who, one day, by an incredible miracle, refuses to obey, for no reason at all - "pass me the salt! "; "no!" - but thus dragging along in revolt a multitude of other angels, in a never-ending war against divine authority and thus against all similar or delegated authority; thus expressing, on the register of myth, the very real revolts and struggles of the human world; the struggles for freedom and independence, against order and power; revolts always defeated and contained, but always reborn everywhere and under an infinity of forms, in the manner of the "fraticelli" and other "fraternities" of which Bakunin speaks23, "who dared to take, against the celestial despot, the side of Satan, this spiritual leader of all past, present and future revolutionaries, the true author of human emancipation (...), the negator of human freedom, the one who is the only one who has the power to change the world.), the negator of the celestial empire as we are of all earthly empires, the creator of freedom"; in an intimate and sensitive relationship where the "feeling of revolt" proper to anarchism can then be identified with the "satanic pride that repels the domination of any master whatsoever, divine or human, and that alone creates in man the love of independence and freedom"24.